 Each type carries different risks and return profiles.
 Understanding these differences is essential before depositing.

 Kamino Finance is Solana's largest DeFi protocol by TVL, and its Earn vaults are among the most popular automated yield products in the ecosystem.
+For the full picture of its lending, borrowing, and vault products, see our Kamino Finance guide.

 How Kamino Vaults Work